websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/monitoring-elasticsearch.md

    To reuse the files [created for Elasticsearch itself](../installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md#generate-node-certificates), copy the `[Elasticsearch Home]/config/certs` folder into the `[Kibana Home]/config/` folder.

-   If you wish to generate a separate certificate for your Kibana instance, make sure it is signed by the same CA as the Elasticsearch node certificates.
+   If you wish to generate a separate certificate for your Kibana instance, make sure it's signed by the same CA as the Elasticsearch node certificates.

 1. Add these settings to `kibana.yml`: